Stream processing enables hyper-personalization and a better user experience

 The solution: A streaming data pipeline enables automation

-Despite its size and sophistication, the consumer products company’s R&D group had no capabilities to consume streaming data.
+Despite its size and sophistication, the consumer products company’s R and D group had no capabilities to consume streaming data.
 They were literally emailing excel files of data collected during hardware development test sessions.

 “The team needed to be able to ingest data, clean and process it, then automate actions and extract valuable insights from it.”